TranDucQuynh3012/YouTube_Project/YouTube_Project/README.md

 # YouTube Project:
 In this project, I'm working with YouTube dataset to find out what information this dataset gives us.
 And from that, I will get some insights to help us understand what is going on with videos on YouTube.
 This 'YouTube Videos' Dataset contains the data of all the trending videos on YouTube in 2017.
 They are views, likes, dislikes, comments, links, origin...
+It only contain YouTube video data in some developed countries, not all the world.
 In this project, I mostly use Python (on Anaconda - Jupyter Notebook) for analysing the data.
 Once I get the information that needed, the Power BI will help me show them to target person (my managers or my clients who have demand for information and insights from this dataset) by a dashboard.
 For a better version of Python Notebook which shows the Plotly charts, please go to this link below:
 #### https://nbviewer.org/github/TranDucQuynh3012/PortfolioProjects/blob/main/YouTube%20Project.ipynb